- How do I sign into my Google App Engine account?

 You can upload a favicon.ico file with your application, and in your app.yaml

 file configure your application to serve the image when the url /favicon.ico is

 requested.
 Below are example entries in

 favicon.ico is located in

 simplicity, the same file is located in the root (

 war) directory in

 What is GQL?

 GQL is a query language that is used with the App Engine datastore.
-You can use it to query for entities in both the Python runtime environment as well as the datastore viewer in the Admin Console.
+Python apps can use it to query for entities.
 It uses a SQL-like syntax to retrieve entire entities from your application's datastore and includes the ability to filter on properties, specify the sorting order of the results, and limit the number of entities returned.
 The full GQL language reference can be found here.

 Is GQL available for Java?